Considered in Committee (Order, this day)

 The purpose of any general election is to allow the largest possible number of people to participate and have their say on the future of the country.
 Up to 9.5 million people in Great Britain are not correctly registered to vote.
 Young people are less likely to be registered, with almost a third of people aged 18 to 34 missing from the electoral roll.
 This means their views and interests are being under-represented.

 The Government know they are less likely to do well in elections when lots of people are registered to vote, which is why they have done nothing to tackle this issue.
-The Prime Minister even tried to fix the date of the general election in October to make it harder for students to take part.
+The Prime Minister even tried to fix the date of the general election to make it harder for students to take part.
 Students must not be disfranchised by an election date that will not allow them to vote at their term-time address—the address at which they live for the majority of the year, and at which they rightly should be able to vote.
 Labour’s amendment to fix the date of the general election for 9 December is the best possible way of ensuring the next election is accessible.

 We can do better than that, which is why we would have supported, had they been selected, the amendments to expand the franchise to 16 and 17-year-olds and to EU citizens with settled status.
 We recognise their contributions to our society, and they should have a right to vote on their future as well.